Header - Ads / PCD

 Although there are an infinite number of hints and tips for things you should do in the practice of good seamanship, there are only four absolute commandments.
 They are at the core and heart of boating, without which all else means nothing.
 The most important of these four is to stay afloat.
 What are the other three?
-We'll tell you in upcoming issues.
+We’ll tell you in upcoming columns.

 A vessel may be defined as an object that keeps water either in or out; it is the latter sort that concerns us.
 Keeping the water out is not only the first and most important commandment of seamanship, it is also the only one that is necessary.
 All the others are mere niceties.
 Going on the water without drowning is sure proof of successful seamanship-drowning is equally sure proof that seamanship failed.
 Whatever else may befall your vessel, if you can keep water out of it, you won't drown.